linagora/tmail-flutter/docs/user-guide/composer.md

  ###  Creating a New Email in web
 1. Click on the "New Email" button.
 2. A new email composer will appear.
 .
 From: By default it will display your default identity.
 When you click on `Edit` icon (3.1)- a drop-down list of your identities will be shown and you can select one of them.
+The identities you can use in the `From` field can be edited on the [profile page](profile.md).
 3. Fill in the recipient's email address in the "To" field.
 4. Enter a subject for your email in the "Subject" field.
 5. Adding Recipients